Royal Holloway

 Who can apply:

-If you have recently undertaken other NHS-funded training in psychological professions you may not be able to apply.
+If you have recently taken other NHS-funded training in psychological professions you may not be able to apply.

 Please see our Entry Requirements page for details.